Sanyuan-Chen/RecAdam/README.md

 ### With BERT-base model

-For BERT-base, we use the same hyperparamters following [BERT paper](https://arxiv.org/pdf/1810.04805.pdf).
+For BERT-base, we use the same hyperparameters following [BERT paper](https://arxiv.org/pdf/1810.04805.pdf).
 We set the learning rate to 2e-5, and find that the model has not converged on each GLUE task after 3 epochs fine-tuning.
 To make sure the convergence of vanilla fine-tuning, we increase the training step for each task (61,360 on MNLI, 56,855 on QQP, 33,890 on QNLI, 21,050 on SST, 13,400 on CoLA, 9,000 on STS, 11,500 on MRPC, 7,800 on RTE),